 Check how long each service takes to process a transaction from start to finish.

-- Customer service.
-Make sure that prompt and helpful customer service will be available if you ever need assistance with a bill payment.
+Make sure prompt and helpful customer service is available if you ever need assistance with a bill payment.

 What are the pros and cons to using an international money transfer?

 - Better exchange rates.
-International money transfer services provide better exchange rates than banks when you need to pay an overseas bill.
+Dedicated international money transfer services provide better exchange rates than banks when you need to pay an overseas bill.

 - Lower fees.
-Specialist transfer companies typically charge lower transfer fees than banks, while many will also waive their fees when you transfer a large amount.
+Specialist companies typically charge lower transfer fees than banks, while many will also waive their fees if you transfer a large amount.

 - Convenient.
-Specialist transfer companies offer the speed and convenience of online transactions.
+Specialist transfer services offer the speed and convenience of online transactions.

 - Fluctuating exchange rates.
 Changes to market exchange rates can affect the affordability of your transfer.

 Things to avoid about international money transfers

-The main problem to avoid when sending an international money transfer is failing to shop around for a better deal.
-Even doing a quick comparison of the exchange rates and fees of two money transfer providers can save you a significant amount of money, so make sure you look for the best deal.
+The main issue to avoid when sending an international money transfer is failing to shop around for a better deal.
+Even a quick comparison of the exchange rates and fees of two money transfer providers may save you a significant amount of money, so make sure you look for the best deal.

-The other common mistake to avoid is failing to review the full details of a transaction.
-Make sure you’re aware of the exchange rate, transfer fee and total transaction cost before you part with your money.
+Another common mistake is not reviewing the full details of a transaction.
+Make sure you are aware of the exchange rate, transfer fee and total transaction cost before you part with your money.